Try for free

 Bulk ad launch.
 Upload creatives to Google Drive, pick a saved template with the campaign structure you need, and launch ads in any combination of creatives, audiences, and placements at once.
 Templates are reusable: set up once, launch again next week without rebuilding anything.
 Once ads are live, automation rules take over: pause what underperforms, scale what works.
 The full cycle from creative to live ad to optimized campaign runs without manual steps in between.

 Drive sync.
 Connect a Google Drive folder.
-New assets sync automatically — no duplicates, no re-uploading.
+New assets sync automatically, with no duplicates and no re-uploading.
 Creatives go straight to your library or directly into campaigns.
 The download-upload-rename cycle?
 Gone.
+Teams can start with the free bulk ad creative uploader to test the workflow.

 Adjust integration.
 MMP data for mobile attribution.
 Other MMPs on request.
 If your team runs app campaigns, attribution data works the way mobile campaigns are actually measured.